luontola/tdd-mooc/data/1-tdd.md

 ### Test names should be sentences

-The test names should describe the behaviour that the system does.
+The test names should describe the behaviour of the system - what the system should do.

 Thought exercise: All production and test code has disappeared.
 The only thing remaining is the test names.
-Can a new person reimplement the system, so that it will do pretty much the same as before?
+Can a new person reimplement the system, so that it will do pretty much the same things as before?

-When a test fails, look at the name of the test:
+When a test fails, look at the name of the test.
+There are three possibilities:

 - The system has a bug.
 Fix the implementation.
 - The behavior is still needed, but the test needs updating.
 Change the test.
 Think how to decouple the test from unrelated behaviors, to have fewer unwanted test failures.